 The SCADA system main screen for development, is divided into two parts: the bottom where there is a spreadsheet with the SCADA system tags and the top panel where the HMI visual objects are placed.
 In spreadsheet IN and OUT points are defined.
 This points came from the industrial devices like programmable logic controllers (PLC), modules, human machine interface, etc..., Equipment, variables, files, formulas, scales or other properties and user defined properties for each case.

-On the panel, visual HMI objects can be used both for the development of specific HMI SCADA software systems via script and also for simple accompaniment of a data acquisition.
+On the panel, visual HMI objects can be used both for the development of specific HMI SCADA system systems via script and also for simple accompaniment of a data acquisition.
 Each HMI object can be related to a defined PLC SCADA tag in tag sheet.

 When setting a database at the software in spreadsheet tags, you can generate SCADA system reports, analysis, and charts with system data stored through the "Reports" menu.

-SCADA software LAquis 5 first basic steps:
+SCADA system LAquis 5 first basic steps:

 When you release the mouse button, the window for selecting the driver will be shown:

 The driver to be chosen depends on the equipment (hardware / PLC) used with the SCADA system.

 To simulate a device via software use, for example, the driver DEMO.
 To communicate with a device that uses the protocol "MODBUS RTU" then choose the driver MODBUS RTU.
 The Param1 will be the register address and Param2 will be the equipment node number (Example: Param1 = 400001 Param2 = 1.).
 See the MODBUS parameters description.

 Set up communication (port, speed, timing, etc ....) on Config at the driver's window.

 The following window will appear for serial port settings: